Wentworth Park

 Wentworth Park is a park near the suburbs of Glebe and Ultimo in Sydney, New South Wales, Australia.

-The park contains several muti-purpose sporting pitches, cricket nets and a number of fitness installations.
+The park contains several multi-purpose sporting pitches, cricket nets and a number of fitness installations.
 There is a playground in the southern area of the park and seating for picnics.
 Public toilets are next to the sports field.

 In the centre of the park is the Wentworth Park Sporting Complex.

 History

 Wentworth Park was initially a creek and swamp, known from the 1830s as Blackwattle Cove Swamp.
 Between the 1830s and 1860s, various toxic industries were established along the shore, including, in particular, abattoirs and boiling down works.
 The pollution from these works befouled the swamp so that, even after the removal of these establishments from the area, the local council lobbied to have the area in-filled because of the stench that continued to arise from the water and mud.

 Infilling of the creek and head of the swamp commenced in 1876 and continued until 1880.
-Silt dredged from the Sydney Harbour was used to carry out the process and numerous sea walls and dykes were constructed as part of the program.
-When the area was filled, trustees were appointed to manage the new park and a competition was announced to design the new facility.
-After numerous complaints regarding the management of the competition, the construction commenced and by 1882 opinion had turned favourably to the new ovals, greens, paths, lakes and other facilities offered in the park, named in honour of William Wentworth.
+Silt dredged from Sydney Harbour was used to carry out the process and numerous sea walls and dykes were constructed as part of the program.
+Trustees were appointed on 26 July 1878 by Governor Robinson to manage the new park and a competition was announced to design the new facility.
+After numerous complaints regarding the management of the competition, the construction commenced and by 1882 opinion had turned favourably to the new ovals, greens, paths, lakes and other facilities offered in the park, named in honour of statesman William Charles Wentworth.

+Wentworth Park was formally proclaimed a public park under the Public Parks Act 1884 by Governor Loftus on 4 November 1885.

 Throughout the 1880s and 1890s, the park came to serve as a focus for community activities including concerts, celebrations, moving pictures and in particular the home of Glebe Dirty Reds and sport in general.
 During the 1910 Great Britain Lions tour of Australia and New Zealand, an Australasian team defeated Great Britain at the ground before a crowd of approximately 15,000.

-The commencement of hostilities for World War I led to a downturn in patronage of the park's amenities although community functions, such as stretcher drills and polling were carried out here.
+The commencement of hostilities for the First World War led to a downturn in patronage of the park's amenities although community functions, such as stretcher drills and polling were carried out here.
 The main effect of World War I was the introduction of a large number of timber sheds used to store wool for the war effort.
 These sheds lingered on at the park for a number of years after the war.